aphp/edsnlp/docs/pipes/core/contextual-matcher.md

 ## Authors and citation

-The `eds.matcher` pipeline component was developed by AP-HP's Data Science team.
+The `eds.contextual_matcher` pipeline component was developed by AP-HP's Data Science team.